 In connection with certain facility transitions, we have agreed to indemnify certain operators in certain events.
-As of December 31, 2023, our maximum funding commitment under these indemnification agreements was approximately \$7.5 million.
+As of December 31, 2024, our maximum funding commitment under these indemnification agreements was approximately \$11.4 million.
 Claims under these indemnification agreements generally may be made within 18 months to 72 months of the transition date.
-These indemnification agreements were provided to certain operators in connection with facility transitions and generally would be applicable in the event that the prior operators do not perform under their transition agreements.
+These indemnification agreements were provided to certain operators in connection with facility transitions and generally would be applicable if the prior operators do not perform under their transition agreements.